-|Gem Carvings and Engravings
+Gem Carvings and Engravings

 The art of gemstone engraving or carving is known as glyptography.
 It is an ancient art, going back to the creation of seals and amulets in the ancient civilizations of Sumeria, Babylon and Assyria.
 Stone engraving was practiced in ancient Greece and reached a high standard in ancient Rome.

 One of the most traditional of gemstone carvings is the cameo.
-It features a raised (or positive) relief image; in contrast to the contrast intaglio, which has a negative image.
+It features a raised (or positive) relief image; in contrast to the contrast intaglio, which has negative relief.
 Cameos have come to be associated with the image of a head in an oval frame, but cameos were not always images of heads or people.

 Historically, cameos were most often used for signet rings.
 The wearing of signet rings (from Latin "signum" meaning sign) goes back to ancient Greece; the distinctive personal signature was not developed in antiquity and most documents needed a seal.
 Signet rings were usually carved from onyx, agate or carnelian.